niplav/site/range_and_forecasting_accuracy.md

 to 10 years.
 Even in reasonably chaotic systems, one should expect to become more and more accurate the closer one comes to the expected time.

-Take, for example, a [double
-pendulum](https://en.wikipedia.org/wiki/Double_pendulum): I am totally able to predict its position & velocity 100ms before resolution time, but 1s before and it's already getting more difficult.
-Information, like nearly everything else, has diminishing value, posteriors converge continuously towards truth.<!--TODO: the double pendulum is interesting, since in the long run it's actually *easier* to predict!
-Write something about this.-->
+One example for this is a roulette wheel (the resolution being the number of the slot the ball eventually rolls into): I am able to give a much narrower probability distribution on values 100ms before the ball falls into the slot than 1s before, and 5s before resolution my prediction is going to be very uniform.
+Information, like nearly everything else, has diminishing value, and posteriors eventually converge towards the truth.

+However, there is an interesting effect that takes place with systems that eventually reach equilibrium.
+Take, for example, a [double pendulum](https://en.wikipedia.org/wiki/Double_pendulum) in an environment with gravity: If I am at the start of the swinging of the double pendulum, I can predict the state in 100ms better than in 1s (because it becomes more chaotic over time), but I am also better able to predict the state in 1h (or how long it takes to reach equilibrium) than in 1s (because it reaches equilibrium in hanging straight down).

+(I got this observation from “The World as
+Holocaust” by Stanisław Lem, though it is obvious [in hindsight](https://www.lesswrong.com/s/zpCiuR4T343j9WkcK/p/WnheMGAka4fL99eae "Hindsight Devalues Science")).

 <!--TODO: Also, what are some probability theory & information theory
 theorems for this?-->